Moe520/misc-twitter-mining-snippets/Customizable twitter listener with optional email notification/README.txt

-This is an interactive twitter listener with a bsic user interface.
+This is an interactive twitter listener with a basic user interface.

 It asks the user for thier preferences and streams tweets into a json file based on those preferences.